alesti/cluster-in-a-box/hardware.md

 The provisioning node is also an Odroid (H2 type) in the labnet.

+The switches run on 8 to 30 Volts DC.

 ### Cooling

 My personal H2 has a pwm controlled 92mm fan on the top of its case, but it barely uses